HiReach-Project/congestion-tracing-standalone/README.md

 By using this API you can:
  - show on a map crowded areas
- - plan a route avoiding crowded buss stations
+ - plan a route avoiding crowded bus stations
  - notify your users when approaching crowded areas
  - predict future congestion
 ## High-level architecture diagram